Pete Snyder

 Pete Snyder (born August 5, 1972) is an American entrepreneur and marketing executive who is best known as the founder and former chief executive officer of New Media Strategies (NMS), a social media marketing agency that he started in 1999.
 Snyder stepped down as CEO of NMS in 2011 and founded the angel investment firm Disruptor Capital in 2012.

 Snyder unsuccessfully ran in the Republican primary for lieutenant governor of Virginia in 2013.
 Snyder declined to run for the Republican nomination for governor in 2017, instead chairing the campaign of Ed Gillespie.
 In 2021, he sought the Republican nomination for governor of Virginia.
 He finished in second place, behind eventual general election winner Glenn Youngkin.

+In June 2026, Snyder was nominated by President Donald Trump to serve as the U.S. Ambassador to Ecuador.

 Early career

 Snyder's early career included stints as the Director of Public Affairs at BrabenderCox and the Senior Political Director for Luntz Research Companies.
 He first gained recognition as a pollster to New York City mayor Rudy Giuliani during the 1997 mayoral campaign.